Audition Requirements

 BMus Composition, orchestral instrument principal or voice principal

-• Secondary piano auditions are held during Welcome Week and Pre-Registration.
-Secondary piano audition information is available here: Secondary Piano Information.
+BMus in Performance with a Voice track, Guitar track, or Instrumental track - Secondary piano auditions are held during Welcome Week and Pre-Registration.
+Secondary piano audition information is available here: Secondary Piano Info.
 Students who test out of secondary piano must replace those credits with music electives.

 BME – Choral track, piano principal